 Our Parenthood/Fatherhood Program helps parents gain the skills and support they need to “be there” for their children, both financially and otherwise.

 Our program is free and open to everyone.

 You may find it particularly helpful if you're already involved with our Child Welfare or Child Support programs, or if you are in need of other supportive services.
 But being an existing Denver Human Services customer is not a requirement.

 Ultimately, it's about ensuring a better life for your children.
 If you're a father, you should know that children that have their father involved in their lives tend to do better in school, are more emotionally secure, and develop better social connections.

 Being an engaged, supportive parent starts with addressing issues in your life that may otherwise prevent it.
 If you’re responsible for paying child support, we can help you connect to resources and gain problem-solving skills so you can meet your obligations.

 We offer free information, classes, and support groups that address a variety of parenthood-related topics for both men and women:

 It’s a proven fact: children that have a father involved in their lives tend to do better in school, are more emotionally secure, and develop better social connections.

 The Nurturing Fathers class is an evidence-based, 10- to 15-week program for developing attitudes and skills for male nurturance.
 Participants will learn:

-The Nurturing Fathers class is held in English each Thursday night, 5:30-8 p.m., and in Spanish each Tuesday night, 5:30-8 p.m.
+The Nurturing Fathers class is held in English each Tuesday night, 5:30-8 p.m. and each Wednesday, 11 a.m.-1:30 p.m.
+The class is offered in Spanish each Thursday night, 5:30-8 p.m.
 All classes are held at the Richard T. Castro Center, located at 1200 Federal Blvd.